samjaninf/ofn-one/openfoodnetwork/README.md

 ## Getting started

-Below are instructions for setting up a development environment for Harvest to Order.
+Below are instructions for setting up a development environment for Open Food Network.
 More information is in the [developer wiki](https://github.com/openfoodfoundation/openfoodnetwork/wiki).

 If you're interested in provisioning a server, see [the project's Ansible playbooks](https://github.com/openfoodfoundation/ofn_deployment).